-Reauthorization of the Temporary Assistance for Needy Families (TANF) Program; Final Rule, 45 CFR Parts 261, 262, 263, and 265
+Reauthorization of the Temporary Assistance for Needy Families (TANF)

-Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) of 1996
+Program; Final Rule, 45 CFR Parts 261, 262, 263, and 265

-Policy: It is the policy of Michigan Works!
-Southeast (MWSE) that supportive services may be provided to any eligible participant registered on the One Stop Management Information System (OSMIS), based on need, to eliminate employment and/or training barriers.
+Personal Responsibility and Work Opportunity Reconciliation Act services may be provided to any eligible participant registered on the One Stop Management Information System (OSMIS), based on need, to eliminate employment and/or training barriers.
 Supportive services are not an entitlement.
 MWSE, where applicable and reasonable, will work with local partners to coordinate support services.